Best Halal Brunch in Central London

 Megan’s (Various)

-Megan’s is a very popular neighbourhood all-day dining and halal-friendy brunch restaurant with multiple branches all across London.
+Megan’s is a very popular neighbourhood all-day dining and halal-friendly brunch restaurant with multiple branches all across London.
 We enjoyed the shakshuka the most, with the addition of Turkish sucuk for extra flavours.
 The hollandaise sauce on the Eggs Royale was more on the mediocre end, but nonetheless, the food was generally good.
-For coffee lovers, I’d definitely recommend getting the Iced Latte, which comes in iced coffee cubes and milk of your choice, and tasted fantastic!
-In addition to good food, they also have beautiful interiors and decor as well.
+For coffee lovers, I’d definitely recommend getting the Iced Latte, which comes in iced coffee cubes and milk of your choice, and tastes fantastic!
+In addition to good food, they also have beautiful interiors and decor.

 Instagram: megansrestaurants